All Episodes

 A couple of green activists basing research on something they read in science to write a paper saying that slight temperature change will wipe out the rainforest and the UN accepts it.

-And when they accepted the Himalayan uh glaciers melding, well, yeah, we knew that was not right, but we wanted to spur world leaders into action.
+And when they accepted the Himalayan glaciers melting, well, yeah, we knew that was not right, but we wanted to spur world leaders into action.

-We wanted world leaders to raise taxes and roll back people's lifestyles and so forth.
+We wanted world leaders to raise taxes and roll back people's lifestyles.

-Just and the lesson here, folks, is there's no difference in this guy running the U.N.
-IPCC than Barack Obama.
+And the lesson here, folks, is there's no difference in this guy running the UN IPCC than Barack Obama.

-There's no difference in the hoaxers at uh at East Anglia University than Nancy Pelosi and Harry Reed.
+There's no difference in the hoaxers at East Anglia University than Nancy Pelosi and Harry Reid.

-There is no difference between these clowns that made up the glacier melding in the Himalayas, then John Kerry.
+There is no difference between these clowns that made up the glacier melting in the Himalayas than John Kerry.

 I don't care where you find these liberals.